List of Kung Fu Panda characters: Mr. Ping

 Mr. Ping (voiced by James Hong) is a Chinese goose and the owner of the most popular noodle shop in the Valley of Peace.
 He adopted Po when he found a baby panda in one of the shop's radish crate deliveries.
 Ping worries about Po, especially in his continued development as a kung fu master, but is the one to tell him that things are special if someone believes them to be.

 Po and Mr. Ping's relationship becomes strained when Po learns that his biological father, Li Shan, is still alive, but he comes to realize that having Li Shan in Po's life does not mean less for him, but more for Po.

+In the fourth film, Mr. Ping is currently good friends with Li, and opens a new restaurant with him.
+When they hear Po has gone to face the Chameleon, the duo travels to help their son out, reaching him just in time after he is thrown off a cliff.
+Later, Mr. Ping and Li join Han's thief gang to distract the Chameleon's guards so Zhen can get to Po in time to help him stop the Chameleon.
+Mr. Ping later returns to the Valley Of Peace with Po, Zhen, and Li.

 James Hong is the only voice actor to reprise his role as Mr. Ping in the films, television series, and video games.

 Li Shan

-Li Shan (voiced by Fred Tatasciore in Kung Fu Panda 2 and Bryan Cranston in Kung Fu Panda 3) is a giant panda, and the biological father of Po.
+Li Shan (voiced by Fred Tatasciore in Kung Fu Panda 2, Bryan Cranston in Kung Fu Panda 3 and Kung Fu Panda 4 and Christopher Swindle in The Paws of Destiny) is a giant panda, and the biological father of Po.
 He was separated from his son when Lord Shen's wolf army attacked their village, and was presumed dead with the other pandas.
 At the end of Kung Fu Panda 2, he is revealed to be alive and hiding in a secret refuge.

 In the third film, Li and Po reunite, and Li convinces his son to stay with the other pandas.
 He lies about knowing chi in order to prevent Po from leaving, but when Kai turns most of the masters into jade warriors, Li is part of the panda army that resists.

+In the fourth film, Li is currently good friends with Mr. Ping, and opens a new restaurant with him.
+When they hear Po has gone to face the Chameleon, the duo travels to help their son out, reaching him just in time after he is thrown off a cliff.
+Later, Mr. Ping and him join Han's thief gang to distract the Chameleon's guards so Zhen can get to Po in time to help him stop the Chameleon.
+Li later returns to the Valley Of Peace with Po, Zhen, and Mr. Ping.